SerCom-KC/cartoon-network-schedule/next-showings.md

 04:30PM Craig of the Creek - The Future is Cardboard; Too Many Treasures
 05:00PM Clarence - Time Crimes; Escape from Beyond the Cosmic
 05:30PM Clarence - Lost Playground; Attack the Block Party
-06:00PM Craig of the Creek - Wildernessa; The Brood
+06:00PM Craig of the Creek - The Brood; Wildernessa
 07:00PM Craig of the Creek - Escape from Family Dinner; Sunday Clothes
 07:30PM Craig of the Creek - Monster in the Garden; Itch to Explore